The function derivative

 tensors with respect to an arbitrary number of variables.
 The function

-behaves differently depending on the arguments order
+behaves differently depending on the arguments order, the

-order of differentiation, and var
+order of differentiation, and var, the variable names with

 respect to which the derivatives are computed.

-When multiple variables are provided and order
+When multiple variables are provided and order is a

 single integer